koalasthegreat/AmoeboidBot/README.md

 - `wrapping <arg=None>:`: If given an argument, changes the wrapping for detecting cards in the server it was run.
 Otherwise, shows the current wrapping.
 Usable only by administrators.

 ## Setup
+You will need a compiled [spellfix](https://www.sqlite.org/spellfix1.html) version in the root directory of the project to run this bot.

-Copy `.env.dist` to a file called `.env`, and fill out the given fields.
-Then, run your bot with `python bot.py`.
+As well, copy `.env.dist` to a file called `.env`, and fill out the given fields, including your Discord bot token, and TCGPlayer API tokens.
+Then, run the bot with `python bot.py`.